Flow Matching for Offline Reinforcement Learning with Discrete Actions: Method: Discrete Preference-Conditioned Flow Matching on Offline RL

 Concretely, for $Z=(s,\omega,A_0,A_1)$ we use the following jump-to-endpoint rate field:

 so that from any non-target action $a \neq A_1$, the only possible transition is a direct jump to the target action $A_1$, and once $A_1$ is reached, the process remains there.
-Derivation in Appendix~\ref{app:ctmc_cdfm_details} shows that Eq.~\eqref{eq:jump_to_endpoint_main} satisfies the Kolmogorov forward equation and reproduces the mixture path in Eq.~\eqref{eq:dfm-mixture-path}.
+Appendix~\ref{app:ctmc_cdfm_details} shows the derivation that Eq.~\eqref{eq:jump_to_endpoint_main} satisfies the Kolmogorov forward equation and reproduces the mixture path in Eq.~\eqref{eq:dfm-mixture-path} and provides the justification of our construction.